 Email Signature Standards

 As an institution, we have branding standards that provide us a professional and consistent look across all contexts, including stationery for traditional mail.
-Yet, we correspond far more frequently via email than printed letter.
+Today, we correspond far more frequently via email than printed letter.
 Email signatures should be considered a part of the brand, just like letterhead.

-The Office of Marketing and Communications gives the following guidelines for incorporating a signature in your email communications.
+The Office of Marketing and Communications has issued the following guidelines for incorporating a signature in your email communications.
 These guidelines will help ensure that your hood.edu email meets professional standards, represents the quality of your work and the College’s business, provides relevant information to support your business process, and presents a consistent, cohesive look to those we communicate with via email.

 How to Change your Signature